barbagroup/essential_skills_RRC/python.md

 * Dictionaries are good for counting how often do we "see" something. (**This can be an exercise after we show them for loops**)

+There are other tow types of data structures tuples and sets, you can read about them in the python [documentation](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences).

+*A quick insight into them:*

+* **Tuples** are like lists but they are IMMUTABLE, what saves time in accessing memory.
+(Syntax `(element1, element2, ...)`)
+* **Sets** are collections that have no order, no duplicate elements and their elements are [hashable](https://docs.python.org/3/glossary.html#term-hashable) what saves time in accessing memory.
+We can do operation like union, intersection, difference, and symmetric difference.
+(Syntax `{element1, element2, ...}` and an empty set is created by doing `set()`)